Clownacy/clownmdemu/README.md

   - Do not rely on signed number representation.
 That is to say, do not assume that negative numbers are represented in binary as two's complement.

 - Use original code.
-No emulation components are taken from other emulators or standalone libraries.
-For example, the rather than use something like [Musashi](https://github.com/kstenerud/Musashi), the 68000 emulation core is custom.
+No emulation components should be taken from other emulators or libraries.
+For example, rather than use something like [Musashi](https://github.com/kstenerud/Musashi), the 68000 emulation core is custom.
 Likewise, a custom YM2612 emulation core is used instead of [Nuked-OPN2](https://github.com/nukeykt/Nuked-OPN2).